khadijapaderwala/machine-learning-project/README.md

 The two machine learning models used in this experiment were support vector machine (SVM) and random forest (RF) classifier.
 SVM model works by creating an optimal margin boundary between classes.
 Random forest classifier contains many decision trees which give a class prediction, each class is predicted by majority voting of these trees.

+## Data
+Data was downloaded from QM plus

 ## Scripts
 Scripts were run in Python Jupyter Notebook

-## Data
+## Contact
-Data was downloaded from QM plus
+Khadija Paderwala- bt22050@qmul.ac.uk